Chazz-Michaels/caredash-code-test/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Hello, this is my CareDash coding assignment.

+It is built with Ruby on Rails
+  * Rails version 5.2.2
-* Ruby version
+  * Ruby version 2.5.1 (x86_64-linux)

-* System dependencies
+You may view this project by

-* Configuration
+  * Clone this repository

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+  * Open terminal
+  * 'cd' into local project directory
+  * Enter 'rails s' command to start local server
+  * Open a browser and go to url 'localhost:3000'